 - find out what the FOMO (fear of missing out) is and how to fight it

 - organize the search for the ICP around 7 characteristics of an ideal customer

-Lincoln Murphy’s ICP Framework is a base you need to start with if you want to minimize your churn rate and lower the costs of providing customer happiness in the long run.
+Lincoln Murphy’s ICP Framework is a base you need to start with not only if you want to do the most with your outbound prospecting, but also to minimize your churn rate and lower the costs of providing customer happiness in the long run.